India Point Park

 India Point Park is a park in the Fox Point neighborhood of Providence, Rhode Island at the confluence of the Seekonk River and Providence River.
 The park takes its name from the maritime activity connecting Providence with the East and West Indies.
-The East Bay Bike Path begins at the eastern end of the park, and crosses over the Washington Bridge before heading to Watchemoket Square in East Providence and continuing on to Bristol and the Mount Hope Bridge.
+The East Bay Bike Path begins at the eastern end of the park, and crosses over the Washington Bridge before heading to Watchemoket Square in East Providence and continuing on to the Bristol waterfront north of the Mount Hope Bridge.
 The park is also a part of the Washington–Rochambeau Revolutionary Route.

 History

 India Point was Providence's first port.
 It was established in 1680 and flourished as a center of maritime trade for 250 years.
 John Brown established his tea and spice trade with the East Indies here, which is what gives the park its name.
+In August 1790, Brown took George Washington for a carriage ride to India Point.
 India Point Park remained an important trade center until the Great Depression.

 Transportation center

 During the early 1800s, Fox Point became a major transportation center for the city, serving as many as seven steamship lines.
 In 1835, the Boston and Providence Railroad opened on India Street at Ives Street.